VisualFP/docs/SA/design_concept/content/tool_research/enso.typ

 = Enso
 Enso is a functional programming language created by Enso International Inc., designed for data science.
 Programs can be created by both text and a visual editor.

 The visual editor allows a user to define components that can be connected with each other, symbolizing the data-flow from one component to another.
-The editor also offers previews for a component's data, e.g. allowing a user to see a modified picture like in @enso_screenshot.
+The editor also offers previews for a component's data, which e.g. allows a user to see a modified picture like in @enso_screenshot.
 @enso-language

 #figure(